bioFAM/MOFA2/installation.md

 ## Notes on the connection of R to Python

 The connection between R and Python is dona via [reticulate](ttps://rstudio.github.io/reticulate).
-Latest version of MOFA2 use [basilisk](https://bioconductor.org/packages/release/bioc/html/basilisk.html) to automatically set up a Python environment and install all required dependencies.
-Alternatively, you can install the python pacakge `mofapy2` manually as described above and specify to use this installation when running mofa.
-Note that this sometimes this needs [configuration]((https://rstudio.github.io/reticulate/reference/use_python.html)) and it is the source of most problems in the MOFA2 R package, specially when you have multiple versions of Python installed.
+Latest version of `MOFA2` use [basilisk](https://bioconductor.org/packages/release/bioc/html/basilisk.html) to automatically set up a Python environment and install all required dependencies.
+Alternatively, you can install the python pacakge `mofapy2` manually as described above and specify to use this installation when running MOFA.
+Note that this sometimes this needs [configuration]((https://rstudio.github.io/reticulate/reference/use_python.html)) and it is the source of most problems in the `MOFA2` R package, specially when you have multiple versions of Python installed.
 See our FAQ section or reach us if you have issues.

 ## Using MOFA2 with older R versions

-We recommend using R (>= 4.0) with MOFA2.
-If you want to use it with older R versions, you can install MOFA2 as
+We recommend using R (>= 4.0) with `MOFA2`.
+If you want to use it with older R versions, you can install `MOFA2` as

 ```r
 remotes::install_github("bioFAM/MOFA2", ref = "R36", build_opts = c("--no-resave-data --no-build-vignettes"))